vm-vh/IsotopeCorrection.jl/docs/src/background.md

 This package implements this “skewed” correction method, using multinomial probability theory to account for the non-linear distribution of naturally occurring isotopes.
-A least-squares optimization function ensures that fractional abundances remain positive after correction is used and corrects for noise, similarly to IsoCor. [^2] In addition to correcting for the natural abundances of all isotopes, correction for the purity of the tracer substrate is also implemented.
+A least-squares optimization function ensures that fractional abundances remain positive after correction is used and corrects for noise, similarly to IsoCor.<sup>2</sup> In addition to correcting for the natural abundances of all isotopes, correction for the purity of the tracer substrate is also implemented.

-[^1]	Midani, F. S.; Wynn, M. L.; Schnell, S. The Importance of Accurately Correcting for the Natural Abundance of Stable Isotopes.
+1. Midani, F. S.; Wynn, M. L.; Schnell, S. The Importance of Accurately Correcting for the Natural Abundance of Stable Isotopes.
 Anal.
 Biochem.
 2017, 520, 27–43. https://doi.org/10.1016/j.ab.2016.12.011.

-[^2]	Millard, P.; Letisse, F.; Sokol, S.; Portais, J.-C. IsoCor: Correcting MS Data in Isotope Labeling Experiments.
+2. Millard, P.; Letisse, F.; Sokol, S.; Portais, J.-C. IsoCor: Correcting MS Data in Isotope Labeling Experiments.
 Bioinformatics 2012, 28 (9), 1294–1296. https://doi.org/10.1093/bioinformatics/bts127.